abraham-leal/ccloud-schema-exporter/README.md

 `ccloud-schema-exporter` is meant to be ran in a non-interactive way.
 However, it does include some checks to assure things go smoothly in the replication flow.
-You can disable these checks by setting the configuration `-no-prompt`.
+You can disable these checks by setting the configuration `-noPrompt`.
 By default, the docker image has this in its entry point.

 There are two checks made: